How much is a stay-at-home parent worth? Salary.com says over $160k

 Based on this calculation, the website deduced that stay-at-home parents would be making $162,581 a year, which is nearly a $5,000 increase from 2017’s calculations.

-The website also says that a normal work week of a stay-at-home parents would be about 96 hours per week.
+The website also says that a normal work week of a stay-at-home parent would be about 96 hours per week.